wallarm/gotestwaf/README.md

 A place inside HTTP request where encoded payload should be.
 Like URL parameter, URI, POST form parameter, or JSON POST body.

+## Caveats
+We recommend adding the scanner's IP address to the whitelists before executing the test.

 # Quick start
 ## Dockerhub
 The latest gotestwaf always available via the dockerhub repository: https://hub.docker.com/r/wallarm/gotestwaf